Sep9

 Matthew 12:36-37……Working

-12:36 But I tell you (Expresses authority and the solemn nature of truth being delivered.) that men will have to give account on the day of judgment for every careless word (idle-word-K.J.V.-692-Barren, unfruitful, unprofitable, useless.
-Injurious, thoughtless, hurtful, insensitive) they have spoken.
-37 For by your words you will be acquitted (declared Saved) and by your words you will be condemned.” (declared unsaved.
-Since words reveal the character of the heart, it will be used as to whether a person were truly Saved or not.)
+12:36 But I tell you (Expresses authority solemn nature of truth being delivered.) that men will have to give account on the day of judgment for every careless word (idle-word-K.J.V.-692-Barren, unfruitful, Injurious, thoughtless, hurtful, insensitive) they have spoken.
+37 For by your words you will be acquitted and by your words you will be condemned.”
+(This can actually be good news as well.
+Rather than be condemned by our words, our words can also Save us.-(Rom.
+10:8-10) (For Complete Expository See Book)

-“Teaches how unguarded & unfiltered words are an accurate gauge of ones heart in whether they were truly Saved or not.” ⇒ What we say is so connected to our hearts that even our careless words are telling.
-And what often makes careless words revealing is that we speak them when our guard is down.
+“Teaches how spontaneous words indicate what’s really going on in our hearts more than carefully planned-out words.” ⇒ Careless words — the unguarded, unplanned, unfiltered ones — are the ones that matter most.
+Words that come out when you’re not trying to impress anyone, not filtering yourself, not rehearsing your responses.
+The words that flow when you’re relaxed, unguarded, and simply being yourself.”
+Those are the words that reveal the true condition of the heart.
+Not the polished words you use on Sunday morning, but the private words you use on Monday afternoon.
+Not the words you script, but the words you spill.
+Not the words you prepare, but the words you default to.
+Not because they are the worst words we say, but because they are the truest.
+They bypass the polish, the performance, the self‑presentation.
+They show the heart without makeup.
+Planned words reveal our intentions.
+Spontaneous words reveal our condition.
+We can’t claim that it was just “careless” words, just “Idle talk”.
+For even the careless words have weight and will be judged.
+If even careless words will be brought forward for judgment, how much more the deliberate, wrongful, hurtful words we have spoken.
+What we say is so connected to our hearts that even our careless words are telling.
+What often makes careless words revealing is that we speak them when our guard is down.
 Our jokes, our comments, our quips, and slips of the tongue are all making seen the unseen heart.
-Often times when we say something off hand will excuse it by saying; “I can’t believe I said that.
+Oftentimes when we say something off hand will excuse it by saying; “I can’t believe I said that.
 I don’t know where that came from.”
 Or “That’s not who I really am.”
 But it’s exactly who we are.
 It’s the real you talking when caught off guard.
 Or will try to shift the responsibility by blaming our situation or circumstances as the fault; “I just a bad day” or “They provoked me.”

 - Posted by David Costa/